railslove/snuffles/README.md

 // => fetch('http://base-url.tld/user?name=sirius&animal=dog')
 ```

+### Casing
+Snuffles will take care of transforming the casing of response and request
+bodies, so that you can pass in a camelCased object as a request body (passed
-Snuffles will return the response body as a camelCased object for you to work with.
+via `options.body`) and get out the response body as a camelCased object as
+well.

 ## License